FreeFlyingSheep/delta-debugging/README.md

 - `examples/basic.py` uses the delta debugging framework with a custom oracle function.
 - `examples/benchmark.py` uses the benchmarking tools provided by the framework.
-- `examples/bug.py` uses the delta debugging framework for minimizing executable inputs for `binutils-gdb` bugs.
+- `examples/binutils_gdb.py` uses the delta debugging framework for minimizing executable inputs for `binutils-gdb` bugs.
+- `examples/valgrind.py` uses the delta debugging framework for minimizing executable inputs for `valgrind` bugs.

 To run the examples, install the project as described in the installation section.
 Then use `uv run examples/<example_file>` to run the examples.

-To run the example of `examples/bug.py`, [Docker](https://www.docker.com/) is required.
+To run `examples/binutils_gdb.py` and `examples/valgrind.py`, [Docker](https://www.docker.com/) is required.
 Refer to `scripts/run_docker.sh` for building and running the Docker container.

 ## Related Projects